aws/pgactive/md/replication-sets-concepts.md

 in replication set `all`, and every table is also initially in the replication set `default`.

-Replication set membership is its self replicated, so tables\' membership in replication sets is the same on all nodes in a group.
+User defined replication set membership is its self replicated (unless `bdr.skip_ddl_replication` is set to on), so tables\' membership in replication sets is the same on all nodes in a group.
 To achieve different data replication to different nodes, some nodes\' connections must be configured to receive non-default replication sets.